Mack Cormier

 Mack Cormier is an American politician for the state of Louisiana.
 He is a member of the Louisiana House of Representatives for the 105th district.

 Cormier ran for the Louisiana House in the 2019 Louisiana elections.
 Cormier forced incumbent Chris Leopold, a Republican, into a runoff election, and defeated Leopold in the runoff.

 His father, Amos Cormier Jr., and brother, Amos Cormier III, have served as president of Plaquemines Parish.

+On Saturday, November 18, Cormier was defeated in his re-election bid by Republican Jacob Braud.